 While taking the tour, I learned one particularly unique part of the Catalan drinking culture: how to drink wine and beer from a Porrón.

-A porrón is a drinking vessel that was originally created from ceramic to keep wine fresh and free from contact with oxygen.
+A porrón is a drinking vessel that was originally created from ceramic to keep the wine fresh and free from contact with oxygen.
 Today, it is mostly used in communal settings as a fun way to consume both wine and beer.

 Attempting to get all of the alcohol from the vessel and into your mouth appears to be much easier than it looks.

-While holding the porrón at about eye-level, you need to tilt your head back and quickly turn the spout of the container towards your mouth to let a steady stream of of the liquid trickle inside of it.
+While holding the porrón at about eye-level, you need to tilt your head back and quickly turn the spout of the container towards your mouth to let a steady stream of the liquid trickle inside of it.
 When drinking from the vessel, it is important not to let your mouth touch the spout, which can be a challenging task as you attempt to keep the alcohol from splashing all over your face and clothes.

 Although you typically would pour the alcohol from the porrón into your mouth by yourself, you can also try your hand at having someone do the pouring for you.